aigerabae/repeats_benchmarking/running_RE.md

 and the number of analyzed reads should represent less than 1x genome equivalent (genome coverage of 0.01 - 0.50 x is recommended).
 Reads should be quality-filtered (recommended filtering : quality score >=10 over 95% of bases and no Ns allowed) and only complete read pairs should be submitted for analysis.
+When paired reads are used, input data must be interlaced format as fasta file

 To do:
 find a way to compare RN and RepeatExplorer given 1 only allows raw reads and another only assembled reads